 If you live in a region where days tend to be cold and you and your phone spend quite some time outside, it would make sense to take that into account when looking for your next smartphone.
 As a matter of fact, iPhones are known to be performing particularly badly in cold and hot weather (except the « glass-sandwiched » iPhone 5).
 On the other hand, brands like Google Pixels and Motorola can do wonders with the right case on them.

-There you go, here are our 7 tips to make the most out of your smartphone in cold weather.
-These should provide you with better use of your smartphone all year round.
+There you have it: 7 tips to make the most out of your smartphone in cold weather.
 We hope that this was helpful, feel free to leave comments if you have further recommendations!